speziale-ettore/beamer-dei-v2/README.md

 Beamer DEI v2
 =============

-This is an attempt to reproduce the slide template of Dipartimenti di Elettronica e Informazione -- Politecnico di Milano as as Beamer class.
+This is an attempt to reproduce the slide template of Dipartimento di Elettronica e Informazione -- Politecnico di Milano as as Beamer theme.

 Current features: